 2. Heating method

-(1) Spot heating: The heated area is a circle-shaped point with a certain diameter range, so it is called spot heating, as shown in Figure 31a.
+(1) Spot heating: The heated area is circular in shape with a certain diameter range, hence it is referred to as spot heating, as shown in Figure 31a.

-(2) Linear heating: The heated area is linear in a certain range, so it is called linear heating, as shown in Figure 31b.
+(2) Linear heating: The heated area is linear within a specific range, and is therefore called linear heating, as illustrated in Figure 31b.

-(3) Triangular heating: The heating method in which the heating area is triangular is called triangular heating, as shown in Figure 3-30c.
+(3) Triangular heating: The heating method where the heated area is triangular is called triangular heating, as depicted in Figure 31c.